Pneumococcal disease is a serious infection caused by Streptococcus pneumoniae bacteria. This bacteria attacks different parts of the body.

 How is pneumococcal disease spread?

-Pneumococcal infection is spread from person to person by coughing, sneezing and face to face contact.
-It can also be spread by sharing spit (saliva).
-It is best not to share things such as food, cups, straws and water bottles with an infected person.
+Pneumococcal infection is spread from person to person through coughing, sneezing and close face-to-face contact.
+It can also be spread by sharing saliva.
+It is best not to share items such as food, cups, straws or water bottles with someone who is infected.

 What are the risks of pneumococcal disease?

-Complications happen more in children younger than two years of age, older adults, and those with weakened immune systems.
-Children in child care settings are at greater risk of pneumococcal disease due to sharing toys and putting them in their mouths.
+Complications occur more often in children younger than two years of age, older adults, and people with weakened immune systems.
+Children in childcare settings are at greater risk because of shared toys and frequent hand-to-mouth contact.

 How can I prevent getting pneumococcal?